The County Highway Maps

 Information on highway extents

 Unlike the Definitive Maps of Public Rights of Way, the road records are not 'conclusive evidence as to what they contain' because they were not submitted for local consultation when they were compiled in the 1930's.
 In addition, the small scale of the maps means that they cannot be used for determining the status of small areas or strips of land.
 Enquiries about the exact extent of the highway are likely to involve site inspection and the evaluation of early Ordnance Survey information and other documents held by the County Archivist.
 We are happy to carry out this research on your behalf, if you send us a scale plan showing the area in question.
-However, please contact us in advance so that any charges and time-scales can be agreed.
+However, please contact us in advance so that any charges can be agreed.

 Charges for general Highway Records information